 1.3.2 WIGOS Quality Management

-Note 1: Provisions relating to the WMO Quality Management Framework, WMO QMF, are provided the Technical Regulations (WMO-No. 49), Volume IV – Quality Management, 2011 edition).
+Note 1: Provisions relating to the WMO Quality Management Framework, WMO QMF, are provided in the Technical Regulations (WMO-No. 49), Volume IV – Quality Management, 2011 edition).

 Note 2: Within the WMO Quality Management Framework, WIGOS provides the procedures and practices with regard to the quality of observations and observational metadata that should be adopted by Members in establishing their quality management system for the provision of meteorological, hydrological, climatological and other related environmental observations.

-Note 3: Section 2.6 of this Manual provides detailed provisions on WIGOS Quality Management.
+Note 3: Section 2.6 provides detailed provisions on WIGOS Quality Management.

-1.3.3 WIGOS high level processes
+1.3.3 WIGOS High Level Processes

-1.3.3.1 Members should adopt a process-based approach to the management of WIGOS observing systems as described in Attachment 1 to this section.
+1.3.3.1 Members should adopt a process-based approach to the management of WIGOS observing systems as described in Attachment 1.

 _________